Ha0Tang/GestureGAN/README.md

 For cross-view image translation task, we use Dayton and CVUSA datasets.
 These datasets must be downloaded beforehand.
 Please download them on the respective webpages.
 In addition, we put a few sample images in this [code repo](https://github.com/Ha0Tang/GestureGAN/tree/master/datasets/samples).
 Please cite their papers if you use the data.

-**Preparing Ablation Dataset**.
-We conduct ablation study in a2g (aerialto-ground) direction on Dayton dataset.
-To reduce the training time, we randomly select 1/3 samples from the whole 55,000/21,048 samples i.e. around 18,334 samples for training and 7,017 samples for testing.
-The trianing and testing splits can be downloaded [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/dayton_ablation_split).
+**Preparing NTU Hand Digit Dataset**.
+Since the original download link cannot access, we provide this dataset here.
+We adopt [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to generate hand skeletons and use them as training data in our experiments.
+Note that we filter out failure cases in hand gesture estimation for training and testing.
+Please cite their papers if you use this dataset.

+**Preparing Creative Senz3D Dataset**.
+The dataset can be downloaded [here](https://lttm.dei.unipd.it//downloads/gesture/#senz3d).
+We adopt [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to generate hand skeletons and use them as training data in our experiments.
+Note that we filter out failure cases in hand gesture estimation for training and testing.
+Please cite their papers if you use this dataset.
+Train/Test splits for Creative Senz3D dataset can be downloaded from [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/dayton_split).

 **Preparing Dayton Dataset**.
 The dataset can be downloaded [here](https://github.com/lugiavn/gt-crossview).
 In particular, you will need to download dayton.zip.
 Ground Truth semantic maps are not available for this datasets.
 We adopt [RefineNet](https://github.com/guosheng/refinenet) trained on CityScapes dataset for generating semantic maps and use them as training data in our experiments.
 Please cite their papers if you use this dataset.